github-education-resources/guide/docs/index.md

 * Anyone who can see the base repository can see all forks, a.k.a. all students can see one another's work
 * Different solutions can be cross-referenced, encouraging peer learning
+* Pull requests can be used for submission and code review
 * Ideal for collaborative assignments, which can act like open source projects

 #### [Sandboxing][sandboxing]